Skip to content

 Level 1: Simple path = Simple slug

-→ Fetch story with slug /about from the Content Delivery API.
+The application reads the URL path and fetches the story with slug /about using the Content Delivery API.

 Level 2: Nested paths = Nested folders